 The Eastern Ghats along South India’s east coast region hold several wetland habitats potentially favorable for the endangered fishing cat to inhabit.
 The aim of the project is to identify various human-induced threats to the survival of fishing cats in this region and address these threats via appropriate interventions as well as engaging local communities in the conservation of wetlands.

 King Cobra conservation in the North Eastern Ghats.

-We believe that raising awareness and educating public about environment and wildlife is the key to conservation.
-We carry out number of education programs, school competitions, awareness talks, lectures and workshop to varied group such as students, teachers, general public and local residents throughout the year on various issues pertaining to wildlife conservation and environment protection.
+We believe that raising awareness and educating the public about environment and wildlife is the key to conservation.
+We carry out a number of education programs, school competitions, awareness talks, lectures and workshop to a varied group such as students, teachers, the general public and local residents throughout the year on various issues pertaining to wildlife conservation and environmental protection.